 At Broadmead and Oak Bay Hearing Clinics, we have helped hundreds of people successfully manage their tinnitus.

-It is through years of experience and training that we are able to properly counsel people based on techniques common with the Tinnitus Retraining Therapy model as well as mindfulness based tinnitus reduction.
+It is through years of experience and training that we are able to properly counsel people based on techniques common with the Tinnitus Retraining Therapy model, as well as mindfulness based tinnitus reduction.
 A combination of these protocols allows our Audiologists to be successful in managing tinnitus.

 For years, Tinnitus Retraining Therapy has been the gold standard in treating tinnitus.
 This is a non-invasive, non-medical treatment that does not involve any surgery or medication and has no side effects.
-It is based on retraining the subconscious parts of your brain to ignore the sounds of the tinnitus.
+It is based on retraining the subconscious parts of the brain to ignore the sounds of the tinnitus.

 Jon Kabat Zinn’s mindfulness based stress reduction program is a very popular technique in terms of managing tinnitus.
-The research has shown that people with tinnitus who employ these techniques have more improvement in the perception of their tinnitus than those who do not.
+Research has shown that people with tinnitus who employ these techniques have more improvement in the perception of their tinnitus than those who do not.

 In our clinics, we use techniques from both of these methods to customize a program that suits the needs of each individual tinnitus patient.
 We are all unique, which is why we construct a unique program designed to improve your specific challenges.